SupaxInc/multimodal-llm-from-scratch/resources/PaliGemma-VLM.md

 4. **Transformer Processing**
    - The large "TRANSFORMER" box in diagram processes the sequence
+   - Each patch embedding can interact with and incorporate information from all other patch embeddings through self-attention:
+     - For example, if patch 1 shows part of a dog's ear and patch 8 shows part of the tail:
-   - Each patch can attend to all other patches
+       - The self-attention mechanism allows patch 1 to look at patch 8 and all other patches
+       - This helps patch 1's embedding understand it's part of a larger dog shape
+       - Similarly, patch 8 can look back at patch 1 and other patches
+     - This all-to-all interaction between patches is what the large "TRANSFORMER" box represents
    - Uses standard transformer encoder architecture with modifications:
    ```python
    class TransformerEncoder(nn.Module):